-If you would like to book one of my trusted, knowledgable, English-speaking drivers with a 6-seater air-conditioned SUV you can do so using my reservation booking system here.
+If you would like to book one of my trusted, knowledgable, English-speaking drivers with a 6-seater air-conditioned SUV you can do so using my private car and driver booking system.
 Or read further below for more details.

 6. Booking a driver from your hotel.

 Every hotel provides a booking service for a private car and driver, especially for day tours.
 It’s one of the many revenue streams a hotel depends on, so don’t be surprised that they take a significant markup.